 Symptom measurement is based on observation and is subjective, so may not be adequately captured by a scoring system

 For these reasons, the Seasonal Pattern Assessment Questionnaire should not be the only tool used to predict how a person’s condition will progress over the years.

-- Starting light therapy in early fall by using a light therapy box.
-(See Treatment of seasonal affective disorder.)
+Starting light therapy in early fall by using a light therapy box.
+Read more about the treatment of seasonal affective disorder »

 There are four main methods of treating seasonal affective disorder, which can be used alone or in combination.